Mamadou888/PRP-Chaincode-HF/README.md

 This git repository provides a blockchain network based on Hyperledger Fabric (https://www.hyperledger.org/projects/fabric) fabcar's network.

-## Manual of the user
+## User Guide

-Before starting, please verify that your system possess the prerequisites : https://hyperledger-fabric.readthedocs.io/en/release-1.3/prereqs.html .
+Before starting, please verify that your system possesses the prerequisites : https://hyperledger-fabric.readthedocs.io/en/release-1.3/prereqs.html .

-For this demo, we don't need Go, we use Node.Js instead.
+For this demo, we won't need Go, we use Node.Js instead.

-If your PATH environment variable is not already pointing to the binary files necessary for the function of hyperledger fabric, please open a terminal and execute `export PATH=<full path to bin location>:$PATH`, bin is included in this git repository at `PRP-Chaincode-HF/bin` .
+If your PATH environment variable is not already pointing to the binary files necessary for the operation of hyperledger fabric, please open a terminal and execute `export PATH=<full path to bin location>:$PATH`, bin is included in this git repository at `PRP-Chaincode-HF/bin` .

 ### Start the Hyperledger Fabric Network